igor11191708/d3-async-location/README.md

 ```

 ### 3. Call ViewModel method start() within async environment
 If task will be canceled the streaming stops automatically.
 I would recomend to use .task modifire it manages cancelation on it's own.
-If you desided to use Task and keep it in @State don't forget to cancel() when the time has come or it might course memory leaks in some cases
+If you need to use Task and keep it in @State don't forget to cancel() when the time has come or it might course memory leaks in some cases
 ```
  .task{
        do{